-Pennington County requires an Air Quality Permit for all construction on an area of one acre or more in size within the Air Quality Three-Mile Limit.
+Pennington County requires an Air Quality Permit for all construction on an area of one acre or more in size within the Air Quality Control Zone.
 This requirement is adequate to enforce dust control on construction sites.

-The City Grading Permit Process requires that a Pennington County Air Quality Permit be obtained prior to the grading permit being issued.
+The City Grading Permit Process requires that a Pennington County Air Quality Permit be obtained prior to the grading permit being issued when total surface disturbance is one or more acres.